-There are few phone calls that I dread as much as the one from a customer whose tree trunk has been rubbed on by deer during the night.
+There are few phone calls that I dread as much as the one from a customer whose tree trunk has been rubbed by deer during the night.
 They wake up to shredded bark and want to know what can be done.
 Unfortunately, if the damage has gone deep enough to damage the vascular tissue, trimming off the loose pieces of bark is about all that can be done.
 This type of damage is NOT REPAIRABLE!
 The tree is not able to “grow” new vascular tissue.

 This is the most preventable damage to your tree that there is.
 All it takes is a little knowledge and foresight.

 Young trees are more susceptible to damage than older trees, which have thicker bark and are not generally damaged by the bucks.
+Any tree that is young enough to still have fairly thin bark should be protected.

 Use a trunk protector that allows the trunk access to air.